nadirB/Trajectory_Score_Library/README.md

 A fancy Antescofo Library converting mathematical parametric functions into curves controlling Spat sources' trajectories.
 The outcome of these processes are X, Y and Z or Azimut, Elevation and Distance you can scale and convert to suitable data.

 The MaxMsp files are just demo patchs.
-Use the data your own way.
+(An Ircam Licence is needed to make work the Spat Viewer)

 Antescofo : http://repmus.ircam.fr/antescofo